-Just like CET log files, Catalogues also creates log files for logging error messages, and other information useful for debugging.
+Like CET log files, Catalogues also create log files for logging error messages and other valuable information for debugging.

 Each log entry is timestamped.
 The logs are also rotated like CET logs.